Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-4-returned-because-ssl-required-virtual-directory.md

 To correct this error, perform one of the following steps:

   - Use the HTTPS protocol to visit the Web site.
-That is, make sure that the URL begins with "https://".
+That is, make sure that the URL begins with "https://"

   - In the SSL settings for the Web site, clear the Require SSL check box.
-To do this, perform the following steps.
+To do this, perform the following steps:

 For Windows 2003: